-Each time you save a draft or publish or unpublish a page, the system saves a version of the content.
-To see what pages have changed recently, go to the "Reports" item near the bottom of the admin menu and choose "Site History".
+Each time you save a draft, or publish or unpublish a page, the system saves a version of the page's content.
+To see what pages have changed recently, open the "Reports" submenu near the bottom of the admin menu, then choose "Site History".

 On the Site History page, you can search for pages by title, action (e.g. publish), user, and date.
 The title on each line links to the current edit page for that page.
-From there you can make more edits, preview the current draft, and go to the page's full history by clicking on the Page History link in the edit page header.
+From there you can make more edits, preview the current draft, and go to the page's full history by clicking on the View History link in the Status sidebar (opened via the circular

-"Review this version" will take you to an edit page with the chosen version of the page.
-Since this is not the current draft of the page, you will see a brown band at the top with the version information (date and who created it) and the actions bar at the bottom of the page says "Replace current draft" rather than the usual "Save draft".
+"Review this version" will take you to an editor with the chosen version of the page loaded.
+Since this is not the current draft of the page, you will see an orange band at the top with the version information (date and who created it) and the actions bar at the bottom of the page says "Replace current draft" rather than the usual "Save draft".

-At this point you can edit and preview as usual - then save draft or publish your recovered version.
+At this point you can edit and preview as usual.
+When finished, you can replace the current draft or publish your recovered version.